TeraWulf Inc. (WULF) will benefit from these strategies

-A share of TeraWulf Inc. (NASDAQ:WULF) closed at $0.88 per share on Friday, up from $0.83 day before.
-While TeraWulf Inc. has overperformed by 5.91%, investors are advised to look at stock chart patterns for technical insight.
-Within its last year performance, WULF fell by -93.76%, with highs and lows ranging from $14.50 to $0.55, whereas the simple moving average fell by -54.31% in the last 200 days.
+As of Friday, TeraWulf Inc.’s (NASDAQ:WULF) stock closed at $1.11, up from $1.05 the previous day.
+While TeraWulf Inc. has overperformed by 5.71%, investors are advised to look at stock chart patterns for technical insight.
+Within its last year performance, WULF fell by -89.82%, with highs and lows ranging from $13.83 to $0.55, whereas the simple moving average fell by -36.53% in the last 200 days.

 Sponsored